Resume Advice

 • Use metrics if possible.
 For example, you might have sped up a process by 50% by thinking of a better way to get work done.

-• Write bullet points that describe what you did.
+• Write bullet points that describe what kind of person you are.
 Avoid listing job duties.
+The bullet points should tell the employer about your character and work ethic.

 • Bad: Report writing.